rynpsc/dialog/README.md

 Dialog provides a bare bones baseline for building accessible modals or modal like UI elements such as fullscreen menus.

+## Features

+- Takes care of adding the correct aria roles and attributes.
+- Sends and traps focus within the dialog.
+- Provides an event API via CustomEvents.
+- Simple data attribute API for opening and closing.
+- Small, 1.5 KB (minified/gzipped).

 [View demo on CodePen](https://codepen.io/rynpsc/pen/YVVGdr)

 ## Install